Dosage Form: capsule

 (n = 21)

 Pregnancy: Zidovudine pharmacokinetics have been studied in a Phase I trial of 8 women during the last trimester of pregnancy.
 Zidovudine pharmacokinetics were similar to those of nonpregnant adults.
-Consistent with passive transmission of the drug across the placenta, Zidovudine concentrations in neonatal plasma at birth were essentially equal to those in maternal plasma at delivery. [see Use in Specific Populations (8.1)].
+Consistent with passive transmission of the drug across the placenta, Zidovudine concentrations in neonatal plasma at birth were essentially equal to those in maternal plasma at delivery [see Use in Specific Populations (8.1)].

 Although data are limited, methadone maintenance therapy in 5 pregnant women did not appear to alter Zidovudine pharmacokinetics.

 Geriatric Patients: Zidovudine pharmacokinetics have not been studied in subjects over 65 years of age.

 Gender: A pharmacokinetic trial in healthy male (n = 12) and female (n = 12) subjects showed no differences in Zidovudine AUC when a single dose of Zidovudine was administered as the 300 mg Zidovudine tablet.

 [See Drug Interactions (7).]